|Elliott Sound Products||Meters, Multipliers & Shunts|

 Figure 7 - 0-240VAC Digital Meter

 Figure 7 shows the circuit of a DPM voltmeter I built recently.
 This is designed to monitor the output from my workshop Variac (variable transformer).
-To ensure an adequate voltage rating for R div1 4 x 100k 1W resistors were used in series parallel, maintaining the peak voltage across each to 170V (the peak of 240V AC is 340V).
+To ensure an adequate voltage rating for R div1 4 x 100k 1W resistors were used in series parallel, maintaining the peak voltage across each to 163V (the peak of 230V AC is 325V).
 1W resistors were not used for their power rating, but to have a large resistance section, maintaining a relatively low voltage gradient across the resistor surface.
-Because it is only used for 0-240V, the voltage to the DPM will be 0-24mV, and this is a half-wave rectified signal.
+Because the Variac can deliver 0-260V, the voltage to the DPM will be 0-26mV, and this is a half-wave rectified signal.
 The meter averages the applied voltage.
 Note that the 5V supply must be isolated, because it could have the full mains potential on all terminals if the active (live) and neutral conductors are ever swapped around.
 This is critically important - the entire circuit (including power supply) must be considered as being at mains potential.

 To obtain the (approximate) average value of ½ wave rectified AC, you divide the peak voltage by 3.12.
-Based on this and for an average signal of 24mV, the average input voltage is 109V (340 / 3.12), so the voltage divider needs a ratio of
+Based on this and for an average signal of 23mV, the average input voltage is 104V (325 / 3.12), so the voltage divider needs a ratio of ...

 Rdiv2 ≅ ( Rdiv1 / Vdiv ) - 1 ≅ 22 ohms

 50 ohms (as used) allows VR1 to be roughly centred, and there is plenty of adjustment range.
 Needless to say, exactly the same technique can be applied to an analogue meter as well, but you need to allow for the much lower input impedance (perhaps 100 ohms rather than 100M for the DPM that I used).
-As it turns out, with an average voltage of 108V and a resistance of 100k, the current is 1.08mA, so the meter can be driven directly (leaving out Rdiv2 and VR1).
-You will need to readjust the resistance though, because the (in)accuracy is 8% - much better results can be obtained.
-A pot is highly recommended because the AC waveform is not very predictable, and severe errors may result from waveform distortion.
+As it turns out, with an average voltage of 104V and a resistance of 100k, the current is 1.04mA, so the meter can be driven directly (leaving out Rdiv2 and VR1).
+You will need to readjust the resistance though, because the (in)accuracy is 4% - much better results can be obtained, but most analogue meter movements will have a greater error than that built-in.
+A pot is highly recommended because the AC waveform is not very predictable, and large errors may result from waveform distortion.

 Figure 8 - 0-50V Digital Voltmeter